Template Customization Guide

 🖱️

 Optimizes cursor behavior for WebGL builds.
-Improves user experience but not deployment-critical.
+Not required for deployment, but improves the experience for visitors.

 Optional but Recommended